GA-CyberWorkforceAcademy/GTA-Labs/nmap-discovery.md

 $ stoplab
 ```

 You can always restart the Labtainer and continue your work.
-When the Labtainer is stopped.